Overview

 Use multiple axes to plot different data sets that widely vary from one other.

-The ASP.NET MVC Column Chart provides an option to customize the spacing between two bars and the width of the bar.
+Customize the spacing between two bars and the widths of the bars.

-Easily get started with ASP.NET MVC Column Chart using a few simple lines of C# code example as demonstrated below.
-Also explore our ASP.NET MVC Column Chart Example that shows you how to render and configure the chart.
+Easily get started with ASP.NET MVC column charts using a few simple lines of C# code, as demonstrated below.
+Also explore our ASP.NET MVC column chart example that shows you how to render and configure the charts.

 @Html.EJS().Chart("container").Series(series =>